coreBOS/coreBOSDocumentation/user/pages/08.extensions-integrations/03.calendar-google/01.calendar_google_integration/item.md

 -   Click on the [Save ] button to save the synchronization settings.

-The Calendar allows you to add Google events into coreBOS (see blue link “Add into coreBOS” in the below picture).
+The Calendar allows you to add Google events into coreBOS (see blue link "Add into coreBOS" in the below picture).
 Please click on this link to add this event to coreBOS.

 ![](4_5_synchronized_google.png?width=60%)